Revised November 17, 2018

 a Middle Triassic (240mya) semi-aquatic reptile, Litorosuchus somnii based on a complete and articulated skeleton (Fig. 1) together with hard and soft dermal tissue (see below).
 Note the antorbital fenestra without a fossa.
 That’s a key trait that led the Li team astray.

-So certain that Litorosuchus was an archosauriform, no tritosaur lepidosaur lepidosauriform lepidosauromorphs were included in the Li et al. study matrix (based on Nesbitt et al. 2009 and additions thereafter) despite their overall resemblance to the new taxon (Fig. 3).
-In the LRT Litorosuchus nests strongly within Macrocnemus, (Fig. 3) another clade that has members with an antorbital fenestra, a trait that appears at least 4 times within the Reptilia.
+So certain that Litorosuchus was an archosauriform, Jaxtasuchus was not included in the Li et al. study matrix (based on Nesbitt et al. 2009 and additions thereafter) despite their overall resemblance to the new taxon.
+In the LRT Litorosuchus nests strongly within Jaxtasuchus, (Fig. 3) another clade that has members with an antorbital fenestra, a trait that appears at least 4 times within the Reptilia.

 Let’s take a look at the Li et al. abstract,

-then discuss the macrocnemid affinities of the new taxon.
+then discuss the protorosaur affinities of the new taxon.

 From the Li et al. abstract: